open-lcc/architecture/README.md

 * Gicar 8.5.04 - Gicar 8.5.04 IO Expander

 #### Lelit Bianca with a gear pump
 In this configuration, you'd still replace the stock LCC with an Open LCC Main Board, but you'd also replace the Gicar 8.5.04 with an All-Purpose Espresso Controller.
-Because the Open LCC Main Board has a settings flash and an SD Card reader, the recommended configuration is as follows:
+The recommended configuration is the following, but other configurations are possible.

 * Open LCC Main Board RP2040 - Systems Controller
 * Open LCC Main Board ESP32-S3 - HID Controller